-Only 3-5% of graduates took all four level classes during their time at New Trier, and the reality for more than 90% of New Trier students is that they take the different core subject areas at a mix of levels (2, 3, 9 and/or 4).
+Since only 4.9% of students from the class of 2020 took all four level classes during their time at New Trier, the reality for more than 95% of New Trier students is that they take the different core subject areas at a mix of levels (2, 3, 9 and 4).
 Students find great success in admissions to a variety of selective colleges by taking courses at the levels most suitable to their ability to learn and earn strong grades.